 The Open Society Foundations are the global philanthropies of George Soros, who, as chairman, plays an active role in the work of the foundations.

-- BA in international affairs, human rights, or related subject required;
+- BA required; background in international affairs, human rights, and/or civil society is an advantage;

 - Flexibility and willingness to work simultaneously and independently on a wide range of tasks and projects and ability to prioritize tasks;

 - Pleasant, diplomatic manner and disposition in interacting with senior management, co-workers, and the general public;

 - Extensive skills and high comfort level with computers (expertise with Microsoft Word and Excel required; experience with databases and the Internet preferred);